These are the best Android launchers to use in 2022

-Customizing your Android homescreen is a no-brainer with the best Android launchers.
+Customizing your Android home screen is a no-brainer with the best Android launchers.
 Want a minimalist launcher?
 Try Niagara.
 Something that mimics iOS 14?
 Go for Launcher for iOS 14.
 BIG launcher is excellent for the elderly, and Lawnchair 2 gives you a Pixel launcher-like experience.
 Microsoft Launcher is your go-to for productivity and Nova is for those looking for a heavily customizable Android launcher.
-While you’re freshening things up, check out the best wallpaper apps for Android too.
+While you’re freshening things up, check out the best wallpaper apps for Android and the best icon packs for Android too.